 I think that would have been Sidney Gottlieb spusiness as to what he developed in his laboratory.
-My only interest presumably would have been was there anything in his inventory and the second of the second o that could possibly be used if we ever wanted to use something.
+My only interest presumably would have been was there anything in his inventory and the committee of the control of that could possibly be used if we ever wanted to use something.